Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Compact homogeneous Vaisman manifolds

-where $G^{\mathbb{C}}$ is a connected simply connected complex simple Lie group with compact real form given by $G$, and $P \subset G^{\mathbb{C}}$ is a parabolic Lie subgroup.
-In order to emphasize the parabolic Lie subgroup which defines a complex flag manifold, as well as the parabolic geometry defined by the pair $(G^{\mathbb{C}},P)$, we shall denote $X_{P} = G^{\mathbb{C}}/P$.
+where $G^{\mathbbm{C}}$ is a connected simply connected complex simple Lie group with compact real form given by $G$, and $P \subset G^{\mathbbm{C}}$ is a parabolic Lie subgroup.
+In order to emphasize the parabolic Lie subgroup which defines a complex flag manifold, as well as the parabolic geometry defined by the pair $(G^{\mathbbm{C}},P)$, we shall denote a flag manifold by $X_{P} = G^{\mathbbm{C}}/P$.